 At all times carry faith as a shield; for with it you will be able to put out all the burning arrows shot by the Evil One. — Ephesians 6:16, GNTD

 God, thank you for making me yours.
 Remind me that you do not condemn me—that you love and empower me.

 There is no condemnation now for those who live in union with Christ Jesus.For the law of the Spirit, which brings us life in union with Christ Jesus, has set me free from the law of sin and death.— Romans 8:1, GNTD

-God, thank you for telling me I have to do it all on my own.
-Help me trust in your wisdom and not my own.
+God, thank you for telling me I don't have to do it all on my own.

 Trust in the Lord with all your heart.
 Never rely on what you think you know.
 Remember the Lord in everything you do, and he will show you the right way. — Proverbs 3:5-6, GNTD